 In this section we are going to build a structure that can perform well under all of the proposed criteria: energy consumption, transport capacity, hop-diameter and stretch of the paths to root node.
-As we already mentioned, Elkin et al. [15] proposed the solution for the data collection tree problem such that the total energy consumption is of factor ρ from optimal bound OPT_e and the hop-diameter is $n/\rho + \log \rho$, for any chosen integer parameter ρ , $1 \le \rho \le n$.
+As we already mentioned, Elkin et al. [11] proposed the solution for the data collection tree problem such that the total energy consumption is of factor ρ from optimal bound OPT_e and the hop-diameter is $n/\rho + \log \rho$, for any chosen integer parameter $\rho, 1 \leq \rho \leq n$.
 In some sense, this is almost best (up to logarithmic factor) we can do in a view of lower bound example above.
-Nevertheless, below we present a novel construction that in many cases outperforms the construction of Elkin et al. [15].
+Nevertheless, below we present a novel construction that in many cases outperforms the construction of Elkin et al. [11].

 Let us denote by T' the minimal spanning tree for the set of nodes where the weight of edge is defined as the squared Euclidean distance between the nodes, and w(T') is the total weight of the edges in this tree.
 As can be easily seen, w(T') is the lower bound for the energy consumption for data collection tree (each node, except the root, transmits to its parent in the tree).
-The main weakness in the approach of Elkin et al. [15] is that they completely ignore the current hop-diameter of T'.
-Given a desired bound h for hopdiameter and h(T') > h, they immediately transform T' into corresponding Hamiltonian cycle with a consequent hierarchy construction.
+The main weakness in Elkin et al. [11] approach is that they completely ignore the current hop-diameter of T'.
+Assuming we are given a desired bound h for hop-diameter and h(T') > h, they immediately transform T' into corresponding Hamiltonian cycle with a consequent hierarchy construction.
 However, in cases when h(T') not exceeds by much at h (as we show, it can be as much as $O(h^2)$), we can do better.
 Below we present and analyze our construction.